Africa Asia Middle East عربي Français free subscription IRIN Site Map RSS find PlusNews on facebook follow PlusNews on twitter

 South Africa's military will have to present a new health classifications policy within six months

-JOHANNESBURG, 16 May 2008 (PlusNews) - South Africa's High Court in Pretoria has ruled that the military's exclusion of HIV-positive people from recruitment, promotion and foreign deployment is unconstitutional.
+Johannesburg, 16 May 2008 (PlusNews) - South Africa's High Court in Pretoria has ruled that the military's exclusion of HIV-positive people from recruitment, promotion and foreign deployment is unconstitutional.

 "This case is not about the relevance of HIV in a military context," argued senior advocate Gilbert Marcus.
 "The case is about the exclusion from recruitment, deployment and promotion of HIV-positive people, without any individual assessment of the state of their health."